Marimachado92/CodigoEmLinguagemC/README.md

-# CodigoEmLinguagemC
+# CodeInCLanguage

-Códigos desenvolvidos no curso de Jogos Digitais em C /
+Codes developed in the Digital Games course in C /
-TRABALHO_STRUCT_FINALIZADO: Código elaborado para realizar cadastramentos de emporegados de uma empresa. / FRUTAS Código para escolha de menu. /
+TRABALHO_STRUCT_FINALIZADO: Code developed to register employees of a company. / FRUITS Code for choosing a menu. /
-Cadastro de produtos e Pedidos /
+Product Registration and Orders /